Italian doctors hope for a sign the coronavirus lockdown is working, because there's no plan B - KVIA

 Struggle to keep up

-Dr. Alessandro Grimaldi, director of infectious disease at Salvatore Hospital in L’Aquila, has just tested negative after treating a coronavirus patient, and will be able to return to work soon after completing another period of quarantine.
+Dr. Alessandro Grimaldi, director of infectious disease at Salvatore Hospital in L’Aquila, treated Chiara Bonini, a 26-year-old doctor from Bergamo.
+Two weeks after Bonini contracted the virus from her boyfriend, a doctor working in a hospital in Brescia, she has now tested negative.
+But she will remain in quarantine until she tests negative for the virus a second time.
+If that happens, she will be able to return to work.

 “In Lombardy, where I am from, the healthcare system has collapsed,” she told CNN, adding that doctors were triaging patients to decide which ones to treat.
 “There just isn’t enough equipment.
 They choose the young, the medical rule of trying to save who has more probability to live.”

-Note: This story has been corrected to reflect that Chiara Bonini was the doctor who tested negative for the virus.
-The headline has been updated to better reflect the views expressed in it.